smartcontractkit/documentation/docs/Developer Reference/link-token-contracts.md

     0: '/files/72d4bd9-link.png'
 ---

 LINK tokens are used to pay node operators for retrieving data for smart contracts and also for deposits placed by node operators as required by contract creators.
-The smallest unit of LINK is called a Juel, and 1,000,000,000,000,000,000 (1e18) Juels are equal to 1 LINK.
+The smallest denomination of LINK is called a Juel, and 1,000,000,000,000,000,000 (1e18) Juels are equal to 1 LINK.
+This is similar to Wei, which is the [smallest denomination of ETH](https://ethereum.org/en/developers/docs/intro-to-ether/#denominations).

 The LINK token is an ERC677 token that inherits functionality from the ERC20 token standard and allows token transfers to contain a data payload.
 Read more about the [ERC677 transferAndCall token standard](https://github.com/ethereum/EIPs/issues/677).